North American monsoon: Variability

 None of these factors can perfectly predict the variability.
 These factors are related to each other and are not independent.
 For example, sea surface temperatures affect all the other factors to some extent.

 In some years, the Nevada deserts may receive almost no monsoon influence if the western subtropical high shifts less than in typical years.
 For instance in 2020, the subtropical high remained further south than usual due to the influence of a strong ridge of high pressure over the northern Pacific, displacing the jet stream further inland.
 The combination of these factors blocked moist tropical air from reaching the American Southwest, leading to below average rainfall.

-Definition of monsoon
+Definition

-Whether the North American monsoon is a "true monsoon" has been controversial.
+Whether the North American Monsoon (NAM) is a "true monsoon" has been controversial.
 Until the late 1970s, there was serious debate about whether a monsoon truly existed in North America.
-However, considerable research, which culminated in the Southwest Arizona Monsoon Project (SWAMP) in 1990 and 1993, established the fact that a bonafide monsoon, characterized by large-scale wind and rainfall shifts in the summer, develops over much of Mexico and the intermountain region of the U.S.
+However, according to NOAA, considerable research culminating in 1993 established the fact that a summer monsoon develops over much of Mexico and the intermountain region of the U.S.

-The controversy continues because of the incomplete reversal of the winds during the monsoon.
-The prevailing winds shift from westerly pre-monsoon to southerly during the monsoon.
-Because this is not a complete 180-degree reversal, some climatologists claim the North American monsoon is not a true monsoon.
-Other climatologists claim it is a real monsoon.
+The controversy continues in part because of the incomplete reversal of the winds during the NAM.
+The prevailing winds shift from westerly before to southerly during the NAM.
+Because this is not a complete 180-degree reversal, some climatologists claim the weather pattern is not a true monsoon.
+Other climatologists disagree.